Home

 Years or Years' or Year's?
 Correct Possessive (Helpful Examples)

 Years should be used when you’re talking about multiple years as it is the plural form of “year”.
 “Year’s” should be used when you’re talking about a singular time unit as a compound time expression.
 “Years'” should be used similarly to “year’s” but is reserved for a plural time unit.
-Of course, initially, that might sound a little bit confusing.
+Singular.
+Year.
+Plural.

 More